 Born in Taiwan, Shih-Hui Chen has lived in the United States since 1982 and received her doctorate from Boston University.
 In addition to garnering a Koussevitzky Music Foundation Commission, a Guggenheim Fellowship, and an American Academy in Rome Prize, her compositions have been performed widely throughout the U.S. and abroad, including China, Japan, England, Germany, and Italy.
 Chen’s compositions have brought her into contact with many orchestras including the Philadelphia Orchestra, Cleveland Orchestra, Boston Modern Orchestra Project, Cleveland Chamber Symphony, and Utah Symphony.
 Her chamber music has been presented by the Arditti Quartet, Network for New Music, Pittsburgh New Music Ensemble, and the Freon Ensemble in Rome, Italy.
 Chen’s work has also been the subject of analysis by scholars such as German ethnomusicologist Barbara Mittler, who wrote Chen’s biographical entry in the New Grove Dictionary of Music and Musicians.

-Seeking a deeper understanding of her native culture and music, Chen spent two years in Taiwan studying indigenous and Nanguan music (2010 Fulbright Senior Scholar and 2013 Taiwan Ministry of Foreign Affairs Fellowship, affiliated with the Institute of Ethnology, Academia Sinica.)
-In addition, Chen takes personal pride in promoting Taiwanese culture by organizing events beyond the confines of the concert hall.
+Seeking a deeper understanding of her native culture and music, Chen spent two years in Taiwan studying indigenous and Nanguan music (2010 Fulbright Senior Scholar and 2013 Taiwan Ministry of Foreign Affairs Fellowship, affiliated with the Institute of Ethnology, Academia Sinica).
 In 2013, she launched the U.S. tour for Returning Souls, a documentary film and concert music (in collaboration with anthropological filmmaker Taili Hu) based on the music and culture of indigenous Taiwanese tribes.
 Chen served as director for the 2015 Common Practice 21C: Classical, Contemporary, and Cross-Culture Music, bringing musicians from Taiwan, China and Southeast Asia to present a three-day festival at Rice University and Asia Society Texas Center.
-Chen is currently planning the 2016 Nanguan festival and tour, which will present a mixture of traditional Nanguan and newly composed works influenced by Nanguan.
+She also completed the 2016 Nanguan festival and tour, which presented a mixture of traditional Taiwanese Nanguan music and newly composed works influenced by it.